cytoscape/cytoscape.js/CONTRIBUTING.md

 Before submitting an issue, please ensure that the issue still exists in the latest version of the library.
 Because we follow semver, you can safely upgrade patch releases (x.y.**z**) and feature releases (x.**y**) without worry of breaking API changes.

 Clearly describe your issue.
 List the steps necessary to reproduce your issue along with the corresponding code (preferably a JSBin, as that makes the issue less ambiguous and much faster to fix).
+Refer to the `ISSUE_TEMPLATE.md` file in this repository for guidance on formatting and submitting an issue.

 Make certain to mention the version of the library you are using and version of the browser/environment you are using.

 ## Where to put changes